 Snowflake wasn’t designed just for those with EHS.
-They describe themselves as a community for those who suffer from environmental illnesses (or EI), which includes EHS, but also other conditions such as multiple chemical sensitivity (or MCS).
+They describe themselves as a community for those suffering from environmental illnesses (or EI), including EHS, but also other conditions such as multiple chemical sensitivity (or MCS).

 Snowflake features a variety of different residents.
 Single and married.
 Young and old.
-Some who are well off, and some who just get by.
+Some are well off, and some just get by.
 And some of the homes are fancy, while others are basic.
-Some of the homes are shielded against EMF radiation, and others are not.
+Some homes are shielded against EMF radiation, and others are not.

 Christian Schifferle suffered from multiple environmental sensitivities, which led him to live in a primitive steel hut in the mountains outside of Zurich for twenty years.

-This building is custom-made for those who are hypersensitive to several different environmental pollutants, including perfumes and smoke, as well as microwave radiation.
+This building is custom-made for those hypersensitive to several different environmental pollutants.
+These include perfumes and smoke, as well as microwave radiation.
 Among other considerations, the building is constructed with radiation-shielded insulation – in effect, the entire building is a Faraday cage.

 Many occupants suffer from electromagnetic hypersensitivity as well as other environmental sensitivities.
 “It makes me weak, anxious, I can’t breathe, my lungs hurt, and I get dizzy,” says Schifferle, who suffers from both conditions.

-While living in the building will not cure Schifferle or others, it aims to make daily lives more comfortable for people whose conditions have often left them isolated and unable to hold jobs.
+While living in the building will not cure Schifferle or others, it aims to make daily life more comfortable for people whose conditions have often left them isolated and unable to hold jobs.

-Moving to an EMF free zone may be an option to consider for those suffering from EHS.
+Moving to an EMF-free zone may be an option to consider for those suffering from EHS.
 However, there are other options available.
-Maybe you just want to test out whether living in an EMF free zone improves your health before committing to moving to one.
-Or maybe you just want to detox from EMF at a retreat or spa for a nice vacation.
+Maybe you just want to test out whether living in an EMF-free zone improves your health before committing to moving to one.
+Or perhaps you just want to detox from EMF at a retreat or spa for a nice vacation.

 1) The Quiet Dome – Grass Valley, California

-The Rose Hill Off-Grid Farm sits on 162 acres in the Cariboo Region of British Columbia in Canada.
-And it is truly off-grid: there’s no cell service or WiFi, and the water comes from a well powered by solar electricity.
+The Rose Hill Off-Grid Farm sits on 162 acres in Canada’s Cariboo Region of British Columbia.
+And it is genuinely off-grid: there’s no cell service or WiFi, and the water comes from a well powered by solar electricity.

 Beacon Bank Farm is a meditation and martial arts retreat in Staffordshire, England.
 There is no WiFi, and guests are requested to keep their cell phones off during their stay.